lizafloyd/express-authentication-boilerplate/README.md

 For security purposes you'll also need to adjust the secret value found within `config.js`.
 Leaving it as its default value is **highly unrecommended**.

 ## Endpoints
-There's two POST endpoints that are provided.
+There's two POST endpoints that are provided and one GET endpoint.

 ### Signup
 The  `/signup` endpoint expects a JSON object containing both an email address and password, once recieved it encrypts and stores the information in the database and returns a token.
 If you attempt to signup with an email that already exists in the database the server will reject it and return an error.